 Give Me Something New To Meet The High-End Needs

-A few years ago the nail polish brand Essie, introduced a new product line called ‘gel-couture’.
+A few years ago the nail polish brand Essie introduced a new product line called ‘gel-couture’.
 Gel couture has better quality, and the polish lasts longer on nails.
 Yes, we are talking about Essie’s twirly bottles!
 They are priced higher than the brand’s regular products.
 This new line has been performing very well since the launch.

-Likewise, Unilever’s ice-cream brand Breyers launched a premium ice-cream line called ‘Breyers Gelato Indulgences’ after carefully studying the building demand to-wards premium ice-cream.
+Likewise, Unilever’s ice cream brand Breyers launched a premium ice cream line called ‘Breyers Gelato Indulgences’ after carefully studying the building demand towards premium ice cream.
 Even naming the product as ‘gelato’ (means ice-cream in Italian) is a part of the ‘going on premium’ deal, since the word shines a light on the authenticity aspect of the taste.

 Why The Sudden Interest

-When studied from the brand perspective, this kind of approach reflects the dynamism and being open to change which are extremely important qualifications for being a future-proof brand.
+When studied from the brand perspective, this kind of approach reflects the dynamism and openness to change which are extremely important qualifications for being a future-proof brand.
 Going on premium through the paths expressed above are ways of demonstrating just how far-up mainstream brands can reach, without compromising on their existing brand identities.

-In a world where the market is getting more and more polarized, where the middle-brands are continuously losing ground to either mass or premium competitors it is understandable for a brand to desire to be covering both ends of the spectrum.
-On the other hand, it’s equally understandable that a high-end customer might prefer to walk around with the black Starbucks Reserve cup at hand, instead of the regular white one.
+In a world where the market is getting more and more polarized, where the middle-brands are continuously losing ground to either mass or premium competitors it is understandable for a brand to desire to cover both ends of the spectrum.
+On the other hand, it’s equally understandable that a high-end customer might prefer to walk around with the black Starbucks Reserve cup in hand, instead of the regular white one.
 However, one must be extremely careful while structuring the strategy around ‘going premium’ in order to make the efforts sustainable.
 After all, no one would like to be perceived as doing something just to ‘fit the trend’ and be framed as just another follower.